jacoblee93/fully-local-pdf-chatbot/README.md

 You can run the entire stack your browser via [WebLLM](https://webllm.mlc.ai/).
 The model used is the small, 2.7B parameter [Phi-2](https://huggingface.co/microsoft/phi-2).

+You don't have to leave the window to set this up - just upload a PDF and go!

 Note that the first time you start a chat, the app will download and cache the model weights.
-This download is several GB in size, so make sure you have a good internet connection!
+This download is several GB in size and may take a little while, so make sure you have a good internet connection!

 ## Fully client-side Ollama

 You can run more powerful, general models outside the browser using [Ollama's desktop app](https://ollama.ai).
 Users will need to download and set up then run the following commands to allow the site access to a locally running Mistral instance:

-## Mac/Linux
+### Mac/Linux

 ```bash
 $ OLLAMA_ORIGINS=https://webml-demo.vercel.app OLLAMA_HOST=127.0.0.1:11435 ollama serve